eliseylenore/ping-pong/README.md

 * Output: ping-pong*

-## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_

 ## Setup/Installation Requirements

-* _This is a great place_
-* _to list setup instructions_
-* _in a simple_
-* _easy-to-understand_
-* _format_

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_
+* You can view this page at: https://eliseylenore.github.io/ping-pong/
+* You can also clone the repository to preview the site in your browser.

 ## Known Bugs

 I was not able to append the results to a div in the HTML, since it was showing the line break code when I tried.
 Instead, I used the <pre> tag to show the code.
 This was problematic when it came to formatting the error message.
 In some screens, you may have to use a scroll bar within the page to view all of the error message.

 ## Support and contact details

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+_If you run into issues, I would appreciate if you let me know.
+Just message me at eliseylenore@gmail.com._

 ## Technologies Used

-_{Tell me about the languages and tools you used to create this app.
-Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}_
+_In addition to HTML and CSS, I used jQuery and JavaScript for this project._

 ### License

-*{Determine the license under which this application can be used.
-See below for more details on licensing.}*

-Copyright (c) 2016 **_{List of contributors or company name}_**
+*These webpages are licensed under the MIT license.*

+Copyright (c) 2017 **_Elise St Hilaire_**